 - Differentiating between a fighter’s winning streak and current form will be a matter of debate by the Board.

-- In those instances where a contender is inactive for one year or more, he may be removed from the rankings until such time as he fights and earns back a place in the top ten.
-Exceptions for medical issues will be considered.
+- In those instances where a contender is inactive for one year or more, he will be removed from the rankings until such time as he fights and earns back a place in the top ten.
+Special circumstances will be considered.

 - Contenders active in two or more divisions may be removed from a division’s rankings